alex-trofimova/short-track-next-gen/4-js-dom/training-tasks/js-dom-tasks.md

 </div>
 ```
 The child block is hidden initially.
-Implement js code so this block appeares while clicking on the button and disappears while clicking at some other place inside parent block.
+Implement js code so child block appeares while clicking on the button and disappears while clicking at some other place inside parent block.

 ***